alarawms/Staph_agr_typer/README.md

 # Staph Agr Typer

-A robust, open-source tool for *Staphylococcus aureus* *agr* locus typing and variant assessment.
+A robust, modular open-source tool for *Staphylococcus aureus* *agr* locus typing and variant assessment.
 This tool supports typing from both **genome assemblies** (FASTA) and **raw sequencing reads** (FASTQ), removing the need for proprietary dependencies like USEARCH.

 ## Features